-Second, replace the carbs you lost during your workout.
-During long workouts or high intensity workouts, you can use up almost all of our glycogen stores.
+- Second, replace the carbs you lost during your workout.
+During long workouts or high-intensity workouts, you can use up almost all of our glycogen stores.
 These are easy to replace but many athletes don’t do a great job of it, especially if they believe that carbs are bad for them.
-Drink and/or eat a high carb meal or snack within 30 minutes of completing a hard workout (not necessary after a shorter, low-intensity workouts) and then again in two hours.
+Drink and/or eat a high carb meal or snack within 30 minutes of completing a hard workout (not necessary after a shorter, low-intensity workout) and then again in two hours.
 Try to make most of your post-workout meals high in carbs to refuel your glycogen stores.
-Your muscles might still be sore, but at least you’ll have energy to burn.
+Your muscles might still be sore, but at least you’ll have the energy to burn.

 The good news is that you don’t have to buy expensive bars, shakes, or pre-formulated products to get what you need.
 Regular food can do the trick.
 For example: